 They’ve both worked in businesses and in the nonprofit sector.
 They’ve both mentored youth and young professionals like themselves.
 And they’ve both been named 2017 Emerging Leaders by Washington Women in Public Relations (WWPR), the professional society for female communicators in the greater capital area.

-They’re also both graduates of the Public Relations & Corporate Communications program at Georgetown University’s School of Continuing Studies.
+They’re also both graduates of the Master's in Public Relations & Corporate Communications program at Georgetown University’s School of Continuing Studies.

 The program “has been absolutely instrumental in my career from the moment I started taking classes,” said Thompson, who was recently named Senior Manager of Corporate Communications for PenFed Credit Union.
 “It gave me the network.
 It gave me the knowledge and skills, and it gave me the confidence to walk into those interviews and know I was a competitive candidate.”